-Site No.1 appears to be in good condition with no breaching or erosion around the rock apron over the marsh on both ends of the structure.
-The signs and timber barricade system was also in good condition.
+The only sites not visited during the 2016 inspection.
+As of 2015 site No.1 appeared to be in good condition with no breaching or erosion around the rock apron over the marsh on both ends of the structure.
+The signs and timber barricade system were also in good condition.
 We did note that several of the sheet metal caps on the timber piles were missing and others corroded.
 We are not recommending any maintenance at this site other than to replace the sheet metal caps prior to closing out the project in 2019.
-(See Appendix B, Photos 1through 3)

-The rock weir appeared to be in fair condition with minor erosion of the marsh tie-ins on the north side of the structure.
-As observed on previous inspections, we found that the existing marsh connecting the structure to land on the south side of the weir was very thin.
+The rock weir appeared to be in fair condition with erosion of the marsh tie-ins on the north side of the structure.
+As observed on previous inspections, we found that the existing marsh connecting the structure to land on the both sides of the weir was very thin.
 This has been the condition of the marsh on the southern end of the weir for the last couple of years and it appears that the marsh bank has somewhat stabilized.
+The marsh on the north side showed signs of being of lower elevation and it appears like water is starting to channel around the structure at that point.
 CPRA and NMFS agree that at some point the marsh will erode on the south side and the structure will no longer be functional and will become a hazard.
 It is our plan to remove the timber barricade system and degrade the rock dike structure prior to the close-out of the project in 2019.
-Other than removing the structure in the future, there are no other maintenance recommendations for Site No.4 (See Appendix B, Photos 18-20)
+Other than removing the structure in the future, there are no other maintenance recommendations for Site No.4 (See Appendix B, Photos 7-10)